I am a brother to dragons,

 I've called it, yet I almost can believe,

-Though Man evolved, that God created Eve."
+Though Man evolved, that God created Eve.""A pretty thought," said the Astronomer,

 "But if Adam and Eve existed, sir--